acrolinx/sidebar-sdk-java/README.md

 This will generate a report in the projects' build folder.
 Check the report to find any outdated libraries.

-To update the dependency libraries, run the following gradle task.
+To update the dependency libraries, run the following Gradle task.
 This will update to the latest stable release version and exclude any alpha or beta versions.

 ```bash